 1PDFs and headline hierarchies are being reviewed and will be made more accessible or purged by Sept.
 1, 2017.

-2Our web host is aware that we need an alternative scrolling mechanism that will allow viewers to manually pause or stop the scrolling text marquee that appears on our home page, below the slideshow.
+2Our web host is aware that we need an alternative scrolling mechanism that will allow viewers to manually pause the scrolling text marquee on the home page.